 To find your case number, call the Criminal Information Office at 202-879-1373, or go to Superior Court Cases Online and search for your name.

-Writs are used to bring a prisoner here to the District of Columbia from another jurisdiction/state to prosecute him/her or to have him/her testify in a case as a witness.
-It is the U.S. Marshal Service (USMS) that executes writs (picks up the prisoner and brings them to D.C.).
+Writs are used to bring a prisoner here to the District of Columbia from another jurisdiction/state to prosecute them or to have them testify in a case as a witness.
+It's the U.S. Marshal Service (USMS) that executes writs (picks up the prisoner and brings them to D.C.).
 Because of the work involved, the USMS needs at least 30 days to process writs, 40 days if the prisoner is incarcerated in the state of Virginia.
 The clock does not start running until the USMS gets the paperwork.

 The Victim of Violent Crime Compensation Act created a compensation program for victims of violent crime in the District of Columbia.
 The program is funded primarily through court-ordered fees on persons convicted of crimes in the District of Columbia.
 The court costs cannot be waived, and the Act includes provisions for collection of court costs from defendants who are sentenced to terms of incarceration while they are serving their sentences and after being released on parole.